-Prior to his work at RIT, Rick created the academic world of Mobile Forensics while a professor of Purdue University's College of Technology where he also created the annual Mobile Forensics World Conference.
-Rick's areas of research include Small-Scale Digital Device Forensics, Mobile Security, Information Assurance and Security, and the Application of Artificial Intelligence Techniques for Improving Efficiency in Cyber Forensics.
+Prior to his work at RIT, Rick created the academic world of Mobile Forensics while a professor of Purdue University's College of Technology from 2005 to 2012, where he also created the annual Mobile Forensics World Conference.
+Rick's areas of research include Small-Scale Digital Device Forensics, Mobile Security, and Information Assurance and Security.
 He was also a faculty member with the Center for Education and Research in Information Assurance and Security (CERIAS).

 Previously at Ferris State University (2000-2005), in Big Rapids, Michigan, Rick taught graduate and undergraduate courses in Information Assurance and Security, Network Management, and E-Business Strategy.
 Rick also served as a Technology Director and Educator for various school districts, a Communications Electronic Warfare Officer for the U.S. Army, and a Radio Disc Jockey.